Flo0806/lintmon/README.md

 # LintMon - Project Diagnostics Viewer

+> **⚠️ Alpha Version**: This extension is in active development.
+Bugs and breaking changes may occur.
+Contributions, feedback, and bug reports are highly welcome!

 A VS Code extension that displays all TypeScript and ESLint diagnostics across your entire project in a convenient sidebar view.

 ![LintMon in Action](https://raw.githubusercontent.com/Flo0806/lintmon/main/resources/sample.png)